masskoder/masskoder/README.md

-### Hey! 👋🏼 I'm Cletus
+### Hello! 👋🏼 I'm Cletus

-I'm a software engineer and Digital builder that loves to create useful applications.
-I love to solve the problems that undermine our daily lives through a technological approach.
-I love making things that might possibly work using Javascript
+I'm a dedicated Software Engineer and Digital Solutions Architect with a passion for developing impactful applications.
+My drive is to address real-world challenges by leveraging technology.
+With a strong proficiency in JavaScript and Python, I strive to design and implement solutions that are both innovative and functional.

+---